ak4147/AID-India/README.md

 Problem Statement: Our opportunity is to aid in creation of an android app that will help teachers to keep track of the skills of children in every center

+Solution: We are going to create web services to establish a communication between the app and database, and hence generate reports regarding the skills of the children.